-Exclusive Brian May Tribute Issue
+Brian May Tribute Edition

-BM aficionados should head to the GI website to check out Jamie's web-exclusive "Tone On A Budget" video in which the BMG Special is just one element in an eminently affordable hardware solution to the age-old conundrum of how to get the Brian May sound without blowing the bank.
+BM aficionados should also check out Jamie's Tone On A Budget video for Guitar Interactive in which the BMG Special is just one element in an eminently affordable hardware solution to the age-old conundrum of how to get the Brian May sound without blowing the bank.

 The BMG Bass

-Sonically, he finds even more to be excited about...
+Sonically, he discovered even more to be excited about...
 "The basic sound — both pickups on, with the tone knob at full — is excellent: nice and fat with growling lows and an overall feeling of controlled aggression".

-Better still, he found it "highly playable and great fun to whizz around on"... isn't that what bass playing should always be about!?
+Better still, he found it "highly playable and great fun to whizz around on" — Isn't that what bass playing should always be about!?

 The BMG Special